dexma/styx-api-gateway/readme.md

 - Second, apply routing stage
 - Third, apply response stages

-If there is any error or stage fails, pipeline will abort the rest of the pipeline and immediately will reply with an http response
+If there is any error or stage fails, pipeline will abort the rest of the pipeline and immediately will reject the request

 ### Request stages